manuelkiessling/manuel.kiessling.net/content/tutorial-react-single-page-applications-spa-with-a-serverless-aws-lambda-backend-and-terraform-infrastructure-as-code.md

     state.notes.unshift(action.payload);

 At this point, there is only one last piece of functionality required to come full circle: When the frontend app starts, it should retrieve all existing notes from the backend, and populate the "Your notes" list with them.

+We implement this by adding another thunk, one that encapsulates the `GET /api/notes/` operation, in file `frontend/src/features/notes/notesSlice.ts`:

+    export const fetchNotes = createAsyncThunk<Note[], void, { readonly rejectValue: { readonly errorMessage: string } }>(
+        'notes/fetch',
+        async (arg, thunkAPI) => {
+            return await fetch(
+                '/api/notes/',
+                {
+                    method: 'GET'
+                })

+                .then(response => {
+                    if (response.status === 200) {
+                        return response.json();
+                    } else {
+                        throw new Error(`Unexpected response from server (code ${response.status}).`);
+                    }
+                })

+                .catch(function (error) {
+                    console.error(error);
+                    return thunkAPI.rejectWithValue({ errorMessage: error.message });
+                });
+        }
+    );

+This is relatively straightforward - *fetch* the notes from the backend, and return it upon success.
+Because the response from the backend already has the correct structure in this case, we can type this return value as `Note[]`.
+If something goes wrong, return the error message.

+We also need reducers to handle the `fulfilled` and `rejected` actions that can be emitted by the thunk.
+We therefore extend the `extraReducers` function as follows:

+    builder
+        .addCase(fetchNotes.fulfilled, (state, action) => {
+            state.notes = action.payload;
+        });

+    builder
+        .addCase(fetchNotes.rejected, (state, action) => {
+            if (action.payload !== undefined) {
+                state.errorMessage = action.payload.errorMessage;
+            }
+        });

+We can now extend the Notes component to make it dispatch the `fetchNotes` thunk when it is rendered for the first time.
+To do so, add the `useEffect` React hook to the first import statement in file `Notes.tsx`:

+    import React, { useState, useEffect } from 'react';

+and make sure that the new thunk is imported, too:

+    import { createNote, fetchNotes } from './notesSlice';

+Then, right before the `return` statement of function `Notes`, add the following:

+    useEffect(() => {
+        reduxDispatch(fetchNotes());
+    }, [reduxDispatch]);

+This dispatches the thunk exactly once.

+If you reload the frontend app in the browser and watch the *network* tab of your browsers *inspection* tool, you can see how the API request is triggered, the existing note entries are retrieved, and the user interface is updated accordingly.

+## A final deployment

+There is only one thing left to do - we need to put the frontend app into production.
+This means building a production bundle from our source code, and upload it into the *frontend* S3 bucket.
+We achieve this by adding the following to file `bin/deploy.sh`, right below the `PROJECT_NAME=...` line and before the `pushd "$DIR/../backend/"` line:

+    pushd "$DIR/../frontend"
+      npm run build
+      aws s3 cp --recursive --acl public-read build/ "s3://$PROJECT_NAME-frontend/" popd

+With this, we can now fully deploy our application, by running `bash bin/deploy.sh` once again.
+Afterwards, open your CloudFront URL in the browser, and you will see your app frontend.

+Congratulations, your app has been launched on the web!